aaronibrahim/hey-coworker/README.md

 What this is _**not**_:

 * A concert rider for a diva.
-If anything I hope these thoguhts are logical and reasonable.
+If anything I hope these thoughts are logical and reasonable.
 If I come across differently, I hope you tell me so.
 * A line in the sand.
 The vagaries of projects demands, people, and team cultures may require me to operate in a different way.
 I get that.

+## Why did I do this?

+I don't communicate what I'm thinking clearly or kindly, especially in the throes of project delivery.
+I'm only human, after all.
+This is my attempt at expressing my thinking on productivity collegially.

 ## Communication

-### Chat

-Please don't say hello.

-More specifically, don't _just_ say hello, then make me watch your typing indicator while you gather your thoughts.
-It's such a time suck. [nohello.net](https://www.nohello.net) does a good job of explaining it.

 ### Checking e-mail, IMs, and other manner of notifications